Ratione/CivitAI-Collection-Downloader/README.md

 On first run, the application will prompt you for:

-1. Your CivitAI API key (required for accessing the CivitAI API)
+1. Your CivitAI API key (required for accessing some portions of the the CivitAI API, like private collections)
 2. A download directory (defaults to `~/Pictures/CivitAI`)

 These settings are saved to a configuration file at `~/.civitai_downloader/config.json` for future use.